Evangelion: 3.0+1.0 Thrice Upon a Time: Early development and delays

 The film was announced alongside Evangelion: 3.0 You Can (Not) Redo for release in 2008 as the final part of the Rebuild series under the working title Evangelion: Final.
-After delays of the first three films, Evangelion: Final was expected for release in 2015.
-In 2014, following the troubled production of the third film, director and producer Hideaki Anno became depressed and announced that the film would be further delayed to an unknown date, stating publicly in 2015 that he could not work on another film.
+After delays of the first three films, production on Evangelion: Final formally started in 2009, with a release date expected in 2015.
+However, in 2014, following the troubled production of the third film, director and producer Hideaki Anno became depressed and announced that the film would be further delayed to an unknown date, stating publicly in 2015 that he could not work on another film.
 As part of his recovery, Anno had also worked on Studio Ghibli's The Wind Rises under his mentor Hayao Miyazaki.
 Toho (which co-distributes the film in Japan with Toei) also approached Anno with an offer to direct a reboot of its Godzilla film series, Shin Godzilla, which also contributed to the delay on 3.0+1.0.
 Getting Toei and Toho in the same film had been a long-standing dream of Anno's.
-Financial reasons also played a part.
-In 2014, Anno's Studio Khara loaned his former company Studio Gainax ¥100 million ($916,400).
-In 2016, Anno filed a claim for debt collection, fearing not only for the return of the money but also because of Gainax selling production materials to third parties, after a precedent of other sales of intellectual property without informing him.
-This was part of several legal issues surrounding Gainax and Evangelion.

-After a formal apology from Anno, animation director Takeshi Honda stated that the last film had resumed development after the production of Shin Godzilla ended in late 2016, with Studio Khara tweeting on April 5, 2017, that development was going smoothly.
+After Anno formally apologized, animation director Takeshi Honda stated that the last film had resumed development after the production of Shin Godzilla ended in late 2016, with Studio Khara tweeting on April 5, 2017, that development was going smoothly.

 In May 2018, the studio put out a job listing for animation staff to work on 3DCG, VFX, and 2D animation starting on June 30, 2018.
 Animation was going through the final check by October 2, 2020.
 Dialogue recording wrapped on November 19, 2020.
 On December 16, 2020, Studio Khara announced that compositing and editing work had finished.

-In 2019 the film was scheduled for a June 27, 2020, release date but received two delays due to concerns over the COVID-19 pandemic, first scheduled for a January 23, 2021, release, before being released on March 8, 2021.
+Financial troubles also played a part in the film's delays.
+In 2014, Anno's Studio Khara loaned his former company Studio Gainax ¥100 million ($916,400).
+In 2016, Anno filed a claim for debt collection, fearing not only for the return of the money but also because of Gainax selling production materials to third parties, after a precedent of other sales of intellectual property without informing him.
+This was part of several legal issues surrounding Gainax and Evangelion.